erikmswan/game-recommendations/readme.md

 # Game recommendations:

 ## Story-driven first person
+- **Subnautica** (Singleplayer)
+    - One of my favorite games of all time, it helped me overcome my thalassaphobia.
+Nothing is scarier than swimming in the ocean at night only to hear the roar of a Reaper.
+Build underwater bases, control vehicles large and small and discover alien secrets when you become stranded on an alien world.
 - **Bioshock Infinite** (Singleplayer)
     - Unravel the secrets of a colonial America themed flying city.
 Story gets absolutely nuts.
 - **Prey** (Singleplayer)